Youth Hunting: A Smart Parent’s Guide to Safely Hunting with Kids

 Manage Their Expectations

 Most children do not truly understand what hunting is like.
-They may think you go in the woods, a deer’s standing right there, and you shoot it.
+When it comes to deer hunting for kids, they may think it’s as easy as going into the woods, a deer’s standing right there, and you shoot it.
 How the deer goes from dead in the woods on to their dinner plate has never crossed their minds.
 Therefore, it’s up to you to manage their expectations.
 Explain that not everyone gets a deer, and that sometimes people hunt for years without a harvest.
 Tell them that if there is a shot, there will be blood and that the deer may not die right away.
 Explain about field dressing so that when it occurs, your child’s ready.

 Keep Your Own Expectations in Check